What is Fund Selection?

 In most cases members can make a Fund Selection, if you have an existing account balance you remain a member of Super SA unless you also transfer your super.

 A Fund Selection can only be requested using the South Australian Government’s Fund Selection Notice form (not the standard choice form available through the ATO).
-You can ask your employer for one.
+You can get this directly from your employer (it is not available through Super SA).

 Of course, while you’re employed by the South Australian Government, if you make a Fund Selection to another fund we’ll welcome you back if you decide to return to Super SA – it’s your choice.